readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

 * The person who submits the report of the unmaintained_ and unofficial_ project also demonstrates failed attempts to contact the existing owner.
 * The project has been determined unmaintained_ and unofficial_ by the rules described above.
-* The project owner is unreachable_ by the Read the Docs team.
+* The project owner is notified by the Read the Docs team.
 * The core team does not have any additional reservations.
+* If the project owner is unreachable_ by the Read the Docs team, no further action is taken.
+* If the project owner responds, their response will be taken into account by the core team and it may be listed again if the criteria are met.

 Requesting a project be delisted
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~